Support and development for women in leadership.

 One of Jane’s causes was that of women in leadership.
 Her experiences informed her understanding of the importance of building a pipeline of women in leadership.
 To help to fulfil her ambition, we created the Jane Slowey memorial membership.

 The Jane Slowey memorial membership provides expert support, guidance, advice and mentoring for BAME and/or disabled women who are in their first two years as a CEO for a charity or social enterprise.

 We believe this is a fitting tribute to a truly inspirational woman who was a mentor to many, and a role model to many more, and who was fiercely passionate about equality and encouraging a new generation of sector leaders.
 We hope you will support this as a great cause, but also in memory of a great leader who we were proud to know.

-Recipients of the Jane Slowey memorial programme will receive:
+Recipients will receive:

-- Full range of ACEVO member benefits
+- Full range of ACEVO membership services and benefits.

 - Four development days with fellow cohorts.

 - Two annual dinners with fellow cohorts, hosted by Prospectus.

 The membership has been possible due to fundraising £15,781.25 with gift aid included.

 The steering committee consists of Rosie Ferguson, CEO, Gingerbread, David Gold, CEO, Prospectus, Bethia McNeil, director, The Centre for Youth Impact and Vicky Browning, CEO, ACEVO